 How do I file a claim?

 Show your dental card to your provider and they will file the claim for you.

 What else do I need to know?

-You can review your benefits and check your claim status by logging in as a subscriber at the third party administrator’s website (see Useful Links, Contacts above)
+You can review your benefits and check your claim status by logging in as a subscriber at the third party administrator’s website (see Quick Links above).

 Benefit plan information on these web pages is in a summary format and is not intended to replace actual plan documents.
 UAMS reserves the right to amend or terminate all or any part of any benefit plan.